FAB619/619-J_Stepper/README.md

 <div align="center"><img src="image/2.PNG" width="100%"></div>

-Connect to your board, you will notice that the sftware recognize your board and shows the memory of the MCU
+Connect to your board, you will notice that the sftware recognize your board and shows the memory of the MCU, and the St-link will blink in two diffrent colors.

 <div align="center"><img src="image/3'.PNG" width="100%"></div>